open-resources/dash_curriculum/tutorial/part1/chapter4.md

 )
 ```

 The decorator itself takes up two different arguments: `Output` and `Input`.
-Both of them again will take two arguments, the component id and the component property.
+Both of them again will take two arguments, the component ID and the component property.

 The meaning of the different arguments is as follows:
   * The `Output` specifies the property of the component that will be modified; in this case, it's the `children` property of the Markdown component.
   * Accordingly, the `Input` specifies the property of the component that will activate the callback; in this case, it's the `value` property of the dropdown.
   * Whenever the property of the `Input` component is changed by the user, it will immediately trigger the callback and update the property of the Output component, based on the returned value in the callback function.
-You might compare this behavior with two cells in excel which are linked together.
+You might compare this behavior with two cells in an Excel spreadsheet that are linked together.

 ### 4.2.2 Callback Function